adlpr/mtg-code/README.md

 ### 1.1.0

-* Add handling for set code, collector number, language, and foil
+* Handling for set code, collector number, language, and foil
+* Command to fix card names based on set info
-* Hover image now links to card page on Scryfall
+* Hover image links to card page on Scryfall
 * Lines can be prefixed ("SB:" etc.)

 ### 1.0.0